-- a) The Chairperson or three of the members of the Committee may at any time call a special meeting of the Committee by signing a written notice stating the time and place of the meeting and the subjects to be considered.
-The person or persons who call the meeting shall cause the notice to be mailed, emailed, or delivered to the Chairperson and all of the Committee members or left at the usual dwelling place of each member at least 48 hours before the meeting and shall cause a copy of the notice to be posted at the door of its usual meeting room and on the building in an area accessible to the public at least 48 hours before the meeting.
-Only those items of business specified in the notice may be transacted at a special meeting, unless all members are present or those who are not present have signed a written waiver. - b) If a special meeting is called to deal with an emergency, the notice requirements of this rule do not apply.
-However, the person or persons who call an emergency special meeting shall take reasonable action to inform the other members and the public of the meeting.
-Only business connected with the emergency may be discussed at the meeting.
+The Chairperson or any three of the members of the Committee may at any time call a special meeting of the Committee by signing a written notice stating the time and place of the meeting and the subjects to be considered.
+The person or persons who call the meeting shall cause the notice to be mailed, emailed, or delivered to the Chairperson and all of the Committee members or left at the usual dwelling place of each member at least 48 hours before the meeting and shall cause a copy of the notice to be posted at the door of its usual meeting room or on the building in an area accessible to the public at least 48 hours before the meeting.
+Only those items of business specified in the notice may be transacted at a special meeting, unless all members are present or those who are not present have signed a written waiver.